capport-wg/7710bis/README.md

    The URI SHOULD NOT contain an IP address literal.

+Kumari & Kline           Expires January 2, 2019                [Page 3]

+Internet-Draft             DHCP Captive-Portal                 July 2018

    The URI parameter is not null terminated.

-Kumari & Kline          Expires January 16, 2019                [Page 3]

-Internet-Draft             DHCP Captive-Portal                 July 2018

-   Networks with no captive portals MAY explicitly indicate this condition by using this option with the IANA-assigned URI for this purpose <iana>.
+   Networks with no captive portals MAY explicitly indicate this condition by using this option with the IANA-assigned URI for this purpose (see Section 4.1.1).
 Clients observing the URI value "urn:ietf:params:capport-unrestricted" MAY forego time-consuming forms of captive portal detection.